This project goes over the build of a simple Homemade Bandsaw mill that can that turn hard maple into smaller lumber.

-We make a seven and half pulley for the wheel using a three quarter inch plywood and drill a five eighth inch hole into the middle where the shaft goes.
+We make a seven and a half pulley for the wheel using a three quarter inch plywood and drill a five-eighth-inch hole into the middle where the shaft goes.

 We take some hot melt glue and glue the stock collar onto the pulley and tighten it with a set screw so as to stop it from spinning.

-Before joining the wheel and pulley together, we make another small disc to go in between to act as a spacer.We glue the pulley to this spacer and from spacer to the wheel.
+Before joining the wheel and pulley together, we make another small disc to go in between to act as a spacer.We glue the pulley to this spacer and from the spacer to the wheel.

-Two wheel bearing blocks are bolted to the wheel on both sides using 4 three eighth inch threaded rods.
-Make sure that the threaded rods are tight inside the hole in the wheel, but the bearing blocks itself can move around.
-One way to keep these bearing blocks in place so that they dont move side to side is to apply some construction adhesive to the corners.
+Two-wheel bearing blocks are bolted to the wheel on both sides using 4 three eighth inch threaded rods.
+Make sure that the threaded rods are tight inside the hole in the wheel, but the bearing blocks themselves can move around.
+One way to keep these bearing blocks in place so that they don’t move side to side is to apply some construction adhesive to the corners.

-Two frames pieces hold the wheel in, the stationary drive wheel is placed eight and half inches from the end.
-Two five eighth inch holes are drilled on both the frames so that axles fits in there neatly.
-On the other side, one holes are drilled that gives the room to adjust the wheel.
+Two frame pieces hold the wheel in, the stationary drive wheel is placed eight and a half inches from the end.
+Two five-eighth-inch holes are drilled on both the frames so that axles fit in there neatly.
+On the other side, one hole is drilled which gives the room to adjust the wheel.
 We also make an adjustment collar out of plywood that is bolted into the frame and the shaft.
 The collar can be moved to adjust the wheel.

-We also place couple of pieces across the frame and secure them tight so that the supporting boards are locked in position.
+We also place a couple of pieces across the frame and secure them tightly so that the supporting boards are locked in position.

-On the other side we install the front wheel or top wheel.
+On the other side, we install the front wheel or top wheel.
 This wheel needs to move back and forth to put tension on the blade.
 It also must have a tracking mechanism.
-For that we make a two small piece that locks into the shaft on the front wheel and slides back and fourth.
-A guide piece is drilled onto to this piece.
-A one inch hole is drilled into our slider piece and a three eighth inch threaded rod is secured in there with a nut and washer.
+For that, we make two small pieces that locks into the shaft on the front wheel and slides back and forth.
+A guide piece is drilled onto this piece.
+A one-inch hole is drilled into our slider piece and a three-eighth inch threaded rod is secured in there with a nut and washer.
 These rods help put tension on the blade and also adjusts tracking.

 The legs are attached to the frame using gusset blocks.

-Next we make blade guides near the bottom to make a guard for the blades just in case it snaps and flies off.
-The blade guides are made of small piece of steel angle that is glued to a ceramic piece.
+Next, we make blade guides near the bottom to make a guard for the blades just in case it snaps and flies off.
+The blade guides are made of a small piece of steel angle that is glued to a ceramic piece.